menacit/virt_base_course/16-course_progress_recap.md

 <!-- _footer: "%ATTRIBUTION_PREFIX% OLCF at ORNL (CC BY 2.0)" -->
 "Pizza box" is slang for rack server.

-Physical servers requires time, money and energy to get/keep up and running.
+Physical servers require time, money and energy to get/keep up and running.

 Most software vendors don't want to manage physical appliances.